Device Recall – Biomet comprehensive reverse shoulder replacement systems have been recalled. Shoulder Recall Lawsuits are moving forward.

 Has There Been a Zimmer Biomet Shoulder Settlement?

-In 2016, Biomet Inc. agreed to pay $350,000 to a Colorado man who claimed to experience failure of two Comprehensive Reverse Shoulder Replacement due to the component that the company had recalled in 2010.
+In 2016, Biomet Inc. agreed to pay $350,000 to a Colorado man who claimed to experience the failure of two Comprehensive Reverse Shoulder Replacements due to the component that the company had recalled in 2010.

 According to court documents, the plaintiff underwent a left reverse shoulder replacement with Biomet’s Comprehensive Reverse Shoulder in September 2009, and the same device was implanted in his right shoulder in 2010.
 But within just a few years of implantation, both shoulders failed at the joint between the trunnion and the baseplate, causing the patient to experience pain, loss of function, and the necessity for revision surgery to remove and replace both devices.